The Powers HOME Approach to Online Music Education

 We encourage you to jump in and give the HOME approach a try!
 We’re excited to learn and grow alongside you.

-- Private lessons with a flexible schedule based on teacher and student availability (Use the department pages in our menu to learn more about a specific instrument, or use the Inquiry button below to ask us about lessons!)
+- Private lessons (Use the department pages in our menu to learn more about a specific instrument, or use the Inquiry button below to ask us about lessons!)

 If you or a family member is interested in enrolling in a HOME private lesson or group class, feel free to jump right to the class page you’re interested in above for all details, tuition, and registration, or fill out our inquiry form below to connect with a Powers staff member: